Plant with nature in mind

 Conserving and restoring habitat is our primary focus.
 This is especially critical to our native pollinators, local birds, as well as the more than 325 bird species that make the round-trip each year along the Mississippi Flyway, Starting in central Canada and stretching to the Gulf of Mexico, the Mississippi Flyway is the name given to the route followed by birds migrating from their breeding grounds in North America to their wintering grounds in the south.
 In Ohio, we're directly in the Mississippi Flyway, and with urban sprawl and land development, resting places that provide food, water, shelter and safety are becoming increasingly critical.

 Native pollinators may be our planet's most ecologically and economically important group of animals.
 They provide stability for every terrestrial ecosystem in the world, because wild flowering plants depend on these native bees, flies, butterflies, beetles, moths, bats, birds and other animals to reproduce.
 Other wildlife then eat the insects hosted by the plants, as well as the fruits and seeds that result from pollination, spreading the seeds that in turn give rise to future generations of plants.
 Most of the world's wildlife — and more than 250,000 wild flowering plants — need native pollinators to exist, and scientists estimate that 1 of every 3 bites of food we eat exists because of pollinators.
+When growers tinker with plants and change the shape of flowers (think double blooms), this often lowers pollen and nectar production.
+If the shape of the flower is altered, pollinators that co-evolved with that plant can no longer access whatever pollen and nectar are left.

 Native plants have formed symbiotic relationships with native wildlife over thousands of years, and therefore provide the most sustainable habitat and nutritious food resources.